Parameters as Experts: Adapting Vision Models with Dynamic Parameter Routing: More Experimental Comparisons

 \subsection{Adapting ViT for Dense Prediction}

 \textbf{Setup}.
-Since some prior works primarily focus on adapting the ViT architecture~\cite{jia2022visual,he2023spt,wang2024mlae,ren2025davpt}, we also adapt ViT using our AdaRoute for a more comprehensive comparison with these methods.
+Since some prior works primarily focus on adapting the ViT architecture~\cite{jia2022visual,he2023spt,wang2024mlae,ren2025davpt}, we also adapt ViT using ParaX for a more comprehensive comparison with these methods.
 Specifically, following VPT~\cite{jia2022visual}, we conduct semantic segmentation experiments on ADE20K using the ViT-L model pre-trained on ImageNet-21K, with SETR-PUP~\cite{zheng2021setr} chosen as the segmentation framework.

 \textbf{Results}.
-Table~\ref{tab:vitseg} demonstrates that our method attains leading performance when adapting the ViT model, resulting in a significant improvement of 1.7\% in mIoU compared with the best-performing baseline, demonstrating that our AdaRoute can effectively adapt to the plain architecture for parameter-efficient dense predictions.
+Table~\ref{tab:vitseg} demonstrates that our method attains leading performance when adapting the ViT model, resulting in a significant improvement of 1.7\% in mIoU compared with the best-performing baseline, demonstrating that ParaX can effectively adapt to the plain architecture for parameter-efficient dense predictions.